 WALT read individual letters by saying the sounds for them.

-WALT blend sounds into words, so that we can read short words made up of known letter/sound correspondences.
+Blend sounds into words, so that they can read short words made up of known letter/sound correspondences.

 WALT read some letter groups that each represent one sound and say sounds for them.